-Please complete and return to The Awards Secretary, Salisbury Diocesan Choral Festival Group (contact details from www.salisbury.anglican.org/sdcfg)
+Please complete and return to The Awards Secreta (contact details from www.salisbury.anglican.org/sd · · ·

 CANDIDATE'S NAME

-VOICE PARTTreble/Soprano/Alto/Tenor/Bass/Unison singer (please delete as appropriate)
+VOICE PARTTreble/Soprano/Alto/Tenor/E Bass/Unison singer (please delete as appropriate)

 ENTERED BY

-Age group: (date of birth if under 25):/ 25-45 46-60 over 60
+Age group: (date of birth if under 25):/ / 25-45 46-60 over 60

 CHOIR

 POSITION IN CHOIR

 DATE JOINED CHOIR

-PREVIOUS CHOIR (Give name of choir and date of entry if less than 2 years in present choir)
+PREVIOUS CHOIR (Give name of choir and date of of entry if less than 2 years in present choir)

 Music to be performed:Hymn

 Psalm or Canticle Anglican / Plainsong / Monastic / Responsorial / Song (please delete as appropriate)

 Own Choice I

 Own Choice 2

 Selected Festival for Section E

-Has the candidate attended an RSCM or other training course?
-YES/NO If so, please give details:
+Has the candidate attended an RSCM or other train If so, please give details: ning course?
+YES/NO

-I enclose the testimonial from the choir trainer, the testimonial from the parish priest, headteacher or other responsible person: and the entry fee (cheque payable to 'Salisbury Diocesan Choral Festival Group')
+e testimonial from the parish priest, headteacher or e payable to 'Salisbury Diocesan Choral Festival Group')

 Does the candidate have any special needs that the examiner's and organisers should be aware of?

-NAME & ADDRESS FOR CORRESPONDENCE
+NAME & ADDRESS FOR CORRESPONDENCE (This should normally be the Choir Trainer)

-POSTCODE PHONE
+POSTCODE PHON IE

 Email